-Assess the extent of early adoption of the new UK Corporate Governance Code.

-o Extend our monitoring of practice and reporting on corporate governance.
+- Assess the extent of early adoption of the new UK Corporate Governance Code. - Extend our monitoring of practice and reporting on corporate governance.

-o Increased oversight of reporting on the stewardship to ensure that the new Stewardship community.

-Code, once finalised, is effective in raising the quality of stewardship across the investor o We will continue to expand and strengthen our team to ensure that we have a sound platform for strong and timely enforcement action in the year ahead.
+Increased oversight of reporting on the stewardship to ensure that the new Stewardship Code, once finalised, is effective in raising the quality of stewardship across the investor community.